Tap the text to show or hide reading controls.

 Strangely built thing, truly.

-“An owl carving beloved by the war god of Olympus, seven hundred and fifty thousand won!”
+“Cheap, cheap!
+A relic that boosts the power of Aesir-line holy spells, just five million won!”“An owl carving beloved of the war god of Olympus, seven hundred and fifty thousand won!”“A saint’s relics, going for…”

 A moment ago you were telling me to bring you tribute.

-Even an article like the “saint’s relics” mentioned in passing just now had no use beyond religious meaning, but in a society of gods like Nirvana it was treated as something tremendously precious.
+That way was offerings, or tribute.
+One presented gold, silver, and treasures that passed as currency among the gods one served, or some article a particular Constellation was likely to favor.
+Even something like the “saint’s relics” from that vendor’s cry just now had no value beyond its religious meaning, yet in a society of gods like Nirvana it was prized as something tremendously precious.

 You think they’d lay something worth real money out on the roadside?

-He ignored the touting pouring in from every direction and headed straight for the Pantheon.
+Swindlers, the lot of them.
+He ignored the touting pouring in from every side and headed straight for the Pantheon.

 — At this rate it’s a downright bumper crop of bullshit.